huangyongbobo/eFreeNet/README.md

 ```
 ## Code Structure

-* `Extend_sample`: the main codes for increasing the number of training iamges.
+* `extend_sample`: the main codes for increasing the number of training iamges.
 We expand the training sets to alleviate the problem of unbalanced data.
 * `Dataset`: the main codes of the dataset class, which return image and ground truth.
 * `model`: the main codes of the eFreeNet architecture.
 If you want to use different number of regression members, you need to make simple modifications to the network structure.
-* `ApproxNDCGLoss`: the main codes of loss based on Learning to Rank.
+* `ranking_loss`: the main codes of loss based on Learning to Rank.
-* `Neg_Cor_Loss`: the main codes of loss based on Negative Correlation Learning.
+* `ambiguity_loss`: the main codes of loss based on Negative Correlation Learning.
-* `Train`: the main codes to train the model.
+* `train`: the main codes to train the model.
-* `Test`: the main codes to evaluate the model.
+* `test`: the main codes to evaluate the model.